Videos and more about sepsis

 When signs of organ dysfunction occur (symptoms like: confusion, decrease in urineproduction or breathing difficulties) sepsis should be suspected.
 When all of this is complicated by a low bloodpressure which doesn’t react to administering extra fluids, then the situation has turned into a septic shock.
 Sepsis is one of the most common but least recognized diseases!

 That’s why the Surviving Sepsis Campaign was initiated in 2002, a collaboration between the Society of Critical Care Medicine and the European Society of Intensive Care Medicine, to bring down the mortality by severe sepsis and septic shock in the world.

 Read more here.

 Every year an International congress is held where professionals from countries all over the world share their knowledge and latest insights about (the treatment of) sepsis.
 Take a look here.
 And to enhance awareness the World Sepsis Day is held every year on the 13th of september.

 - The book ‘Sepsis and afterwards.
-Ordering from outside the euro-zone?
-Please send your mail to: this address, otherwise click here.
+Use the orange button aboven.
+Otherwise click here.

 - A consultation by mail or skype.
 Send a mail so we can make an appointment and I can give you the details.